Zombe2203/pythonWebPrj1/README.md

   contents: write
   pages: write``` to actions.yml

-* On any push GH builds site using MkDocs
+* On any push GH builds site at https://zombe2203.github.io/pythonWebPrj1/ using MkDocs